turingschool/backend-curriculum-site/miscellaneous/getting_started_with_tracker.markdown

 If the PO finds additional functionality that should be implemented, they create a new feature card (rather than modifying this one).

 If a problem is found after the story is accepted the PO should create a BUG card, not modify this feature.``

+## Estimation Refresher

+Each feature story should have an estimate.
+As a quick refresher, here's how we understand the point scale:

+*   3 Points - A vague idea or technology we don't understand
+*   2 Points - A concept that we understand, but it's too big to start work on (needs to be subdivided)
+*   1 Point - A story that is understood and ready for work

+A good 1-point story represents less than a half day of work.